nloadholtes/nose-randomize/README.md

 This project is attempting the following:
  * ~~"proper" plugin structure~~
  * The ability to randomize across all tests, not just within the TestCase class
+ * High (as close to 100% as possible) test coverage.
+Currently over 78%.

 The original source of the code is: